SPJ27/3DPrinter/README.md

 You can buy the parts from here - [Prusa i3 parts](https://www.amazon.in/Prusa-MK3-3D-Printer-Printed-Parts/dp/B09FYZVPH7)

 You can also 3D print the **.stl files** in this repo if you know someone who can do it for you but use **PETG** or **ABS**.

+Also, you can follow the [Prusa i3 Guide](https://www.bu.edu/eng/files/2022/10/prusa3d_manual_mk3s_en.pdf) and buy hardware parts accordingly

+If you still want to build it using PVC and Wood, you can watch this [amazing video](https://www.youtube.com/watch?v=MC2ERhZPnUU) by Mech Ninja (the one that I followed).
+But the video is slightly incomplete, and you need to figure out a few things on your own.

+If you have any queries regarding this, you can always email me on <saksham.khatod27@gmail.com>.

 # Features